School Science Lessons

 At first the gravity force and the buoyancy force creates a righting torque that tries to move the hull back to the upright position.

-However, if the hull is tilted to much, the centre of buoyancy moves to a position where the buoyancy and gravitation force starts to create a moment that will capsize the hull.
+If the hull is tilted to much, the centre of buoyancy moves to where the buoyancy and gravitation force starts to create a moment that will capsize the hull.

 A molecule of water is composed of three atoms: two hydrogen atoms and one oxygen atom.